Haxtastic/FatbotIRC/README.md

 You can create your own events by adding them to events.py
-You can then sent out the event by registering a listener to the EventManager and posting the event.
+You can then send out the event by registering a listener to the EventManager and posting the event.
 How you do this can be viewed in the source of most files.